Easy As Cookies

 A small amount of salad dressing made from lime juice, sesame oil, and jalapeno flakes, in a small metal bowl.

-1. Use a wire whisk (affiliate link) to combine lime juice, sesame oil, crushed jalapeno (if using), and salt.
+One: Use a wire whisk to combine lime juice, sesame oil, crushed dried jalapeño (if using), and salt.
 The mixture will become opaque as you whisk.

 A partially cooked steak on a grill.

-1. Meanwhile, cook your steak.
-Pictured is a one-pound ranch steak, midway through cooking, that we grilled over direct high heat for 4 minutes per side to get it to medium-well.
+Two: Cook the steak.
+I often use sirloin or strip steaks, but pictured is a one-pound ranch steak, midway through cooking.
+We grilled it over direct high heat on a gas grill for 4 minutes per side to get it to medium-well.

 Salad dressing drizzles from a spoon onto salad greens and cashews on a purple plate.

-1. Plate your salad greens, top with cashews and diced jalapenos (if using), and drizzle with the dressing.
+Three: Plate the salad greens, top with cashews and fresh diced jalapeños (if using), and drizzle with the dressing.

-Alternatively, you can toss the salad greens with the dressing before plating the salad.
+You can also toss the salad greens with the dressing before plating the salad.

 Grilled, sliced steak and cashews on salad greens on a purple plate.